model-checking/kani/src/rmc-compiler/README.md

 ### Notes for developers:

-This binary can be build like a regular cargo package.
+This binary can be built like a regular cargo package.
 There is no need to bootstrap it anymore.